 We were also told that contextual targeting is a feature that can be done within Amazon O&O as well as the open exchange.
 The date in which it will be made available to Amazon DSP self-serve has not been made clear.

-Here are just a few updates made to the Amazon Storefront
+Here are just a few updates made to the Amazon Storefront of late:

-There are now three options with store scheduling:
+In addition, there are now three options with store scheduling: